The Myth of Recuva for Mac (Was It Ever Developed?)

 - Does not recover filenames, making it difficult to find recovered data

 The first thing you notice about PhotoRec is that it is strictly a command-line tool.
 This might immediately turn off some users who are looking for an easier method of recovering their lost data.
-The tool demands a level of knowledge regarding your storage layout that may be beyond that enjoyed by the average user.
+This tool asks you to know a bit about how your drive is set up, which most people don’t.

 3. R-Studio for Mac (Best alternative for professionals)

-R-Studio is a commercial data recovery solution that was originally designed for use by data recovery professionals.
+Next up is R-Studio for Mac.
+It is a commercial data recovery solution that was originally designed for use by data recovery professionals.
 It will work as a Recuva alternative for Mac if you are ready to tackle its complicated interface and recovery process.

 Pros: